chaudron/ovs_perf/README.md

 ```

 As we would like to run the performance script on this machine, we decided
-to not dedicate all CPUs to T-Rex.
+to not dedicate all CPUs to TRex.
 Below you see what we changed in the
 /etc/trex_cfg.yaml file to exclude threads 1-3:

 ```